10 Things You Need to Know About Battery Domestic Violence in Nevada

 If someone is convicted of a third or subsequent Battery Domestic Violence offense within any seven (7) year period, making their conviction a category “C” felony, they are forced to (in addition to serving mandatory prison time) wait for a period of twelve (12) years before the record can be sealed.

 As you can see from the time periods required for the sealing of records, it is imperative that someone facing a Battery Domestic Violence charge in Las Vegas and elsewhere in Nevada do everything they can to fight, reduce or win their case, not only to avoid the penalties now, but to enable them to regain a normal life in the future.
-The first and best step in this process is to find an accomplished Las Vegas Domestic Violence attorney that will fight for you to receive the best possible result.
+The first and best step in this process is to find an accomplished Las Vegas Domestic Violence attorney that will fight for you to receive the best possible result.7) A Battery Domestic Violence Conviction can Impact Your Child Custody Case

 In many circumstances an allegation of Battery Domestic Violence can come during a child custody battle between two (2) separated parents.
 This is an extremely important fact in both child custody cases and in defending a Las Vegas Battery Domestic Violence case.